Treasure Data Toolbelt: Command-line Interface

 td command from your command line.
 Authorize your account with the

 td account command.
-Please use the user name and password you used when signing up when prompted.
+Please use the user name and password you used when signing up:

 $ td -e https://api.treasuredata.com account -f Email: email@example.com Password (typing will be hidden): Authenticated successfully.